 It took us many years, but we finally have a dairy-free and egg-free donut recipe for our food allergy family.
 Three cheers for donuts!

-We have actually found store-bought dairy-free donuts and they are also gluten-free.
+We actually found store-bought dairy-free donuts and they are also gluten-free.
 But they do contain egg.
 And even though we can safely eat them, Miles still prefers my homemade baked donuts.
 That’s probably because I am willing to make him about any flavor he requests, and I often include sprinkles. 😉

-And the fact that these do not contain yeast and are baked instead of fried are considered major bonuses in my book.
+And the fact that these do not contain yeast and are baked instead of fried are major bonuses in my book.